ministryofjustice/itpolicycontent/content/using-your-own-smartphone-laptop-tablet-or-pc-for-work.md

 - ask for a [strong password](https://www.cyberaware.gov.uk/passwords), PIN, fingerprint or other ID verification whenever you log on
 - lock the screen if you don’t use it for 10 minutes

-Ensure that your device is completely up-to-date with security patches and antivirus/anti-malware tools.
+Ensure that your device is completely up-to-date with security patches as well as antivirus and anti-malware tools.

 Remember that some devices have automatic and continuous backup tools installed; these might grab and store sensitive MOJ information.